andersfischernielsen/Traktor-Transition-Finder/README.md

 A small tool for automatically finding the next song to play when DJing using Traktor Pro 2.

-The tool works by creating a weighted graph of every song in a Traktor collection of songs, where the weights determine what song is best to mix into.
+The tool creates a weighted digraph of every song in a Traktor collection of songs, where the weights determine what song is best to mix into from the current song.
 The weight is calculated using the BPM of the songs and their different keys.

-The tool is written in F# and Node.js/Electron.
-The backend is written in F#, and acts as a small web server receiving graph/song requests.
+The tool is written in Swift in XCode.
-The frontend is written in Node.js/Electron and sends requests to the F# web server.

 When a song is dropped into the app, the best transitions from that song are displayed.
-The DJ can then pick a song from the list in Traktor Pro 2.
+The DJ can then pick a song from the list in Traktor.
 The app merely functions as a suggestion list.

 #### [Download](https://github.com/andersfischernielsen/Traktor-Transition-Finder/releases/latest)

 ![Screenshot](readme/readme.png)

 ## How to Use
-- Open the app and click the button to find your Traktor collection.
+- Open the app and select `File` -> `Open Collection...` and select your Traktor collection.
-- Browse to the location of your collection.nml file.
-- Let the app analyse the collection.
+- Let the app analyse the collection and the available transitions.
-- Drag a file from the song list in Traktor into the app to get a list of possible transitions from the song.
+- Drag a file from the song list in Traktor or from Finder into the app to get a list of possible transitions from the song.

 ## Implementation